markusmobius/Crowdsourcr/doc/_sources/usage/xmlformat.rst.txt

     </hit>
   </hits>

 In this example, the three tasks 1 to 3 are assigned to three cHITs.
-This implies triple data entry which makes workers potentially eligilble for a bonus payment (see :ref:`bonus` ).
+This implies triple data entry which makes workers potentially eligible for a bonus payment (see :ref:`bonus` ).

 Data Download